 The job of a concept artist is an important one.
 Before a single model or texture has been created, they’re responsible for establishing a game’s atmosphere and tone.
 The things they create might not even make it into the final game, but their work underpins the aesthetic of everything from incidental props to entire worlds.
-And so, to celebrate the work of these talented individuals, here are some of my favourite concept images from the last few years.
+And so, to celebrate the work of these talented individuals, here are some of my favourite concept images.

 Alien: Isolation / Brad Wright

 Recalling Ron Cobb’s detailed, functional designs for the 1979 film, Creative Assembly’s Brad Wright produced some stunning concept art for Alien: Isolation.
 These evocative images of Sevastopol station and the Anesidora are particularly striking, capturing the cold, industrial atmosphere of the Alien universe.

 What Remains of Edith Finch / Theo Aretos

 At the heart of Giant Sparrow’s unforgettable journey through the lives of the Finch family is their grand, clumsily stacked house.
 These concept images were created by artist Theo Aretos early in development to get a sense of what the strange old house might look like, and are works of art in their own right.

 The Creed series has always been more concerned with capturing the romantic image of its cities and time periods than creating perfect, historically accurate recreations.
 These images by Tony Zhou Shuo paint a vivid picture of Victorian London, using iconic landmarks to give them a rich sense of place.

 Enslaved: Odyssey to the West / Alessandro Taini

 Ninja Theory's post-apocalyptic epic remains one of the prettiest ends of the world we've seen on PC.
 Rather than being bleak and gloomy, this ruined Earth sizzles with colour.
 And it's perhaps no surprise that these pieces of concept art by Alessandro Taini are just as vibrant and evocative.